-This study focuses on understanding the dynamics of gender earnings and employment gaps with age and career experience in the U.S. With colleagues at the National Bureau of Economic Research, Kerr will use a large and extraordinary dataset to explore many of the important features of and reasons for the widening (and subsequent narrowing) of the gender earnings gap with age.
+This study focuses on understanding the dynamics of gender earnings and employment gaps with age and career experience in the U.S.

 This research project analyzes the effects of family leave policies in the United States and Finland.